mduffster/self-referent-test/README.md

 [![Reproducible](https://img.shields.io/badge/reproducible-✓-green.svg)](https://github.com/mattduffy/self-referent-test)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This project investigates role-conditioning circuits in Mistral-7B using mechanistic interpretability to identify how the model processes self-referent vs. neutral vs. confounder content.
+This project investigates role-conditioning circuits in Mistral-7B using mechanistic interpretability to identify how the model processes self-referent vs. neutral vs. third person vs. confounder (implied 2nd person) content.
 The analysis focuses on attention entropy patterns and identifies specific heads and layers involved in role-conditioning behavior.
+I also develop simple heuristic measurements that can hopefully indicate ongoing role compliance on a simple dataset.

 ## Research Hypothesis

 **Role-specific linguistic circuits** modulate attention patterns when input context implies identity or task roles.
-This circuit mapping provides insights into how language models internally represent and condition on speaker/agent identity markers, with implications for understanding learned goal-directed behaviors.
+This circuit mapping provides insights into how language models internally represent and condition on speaker/agent identity markers.

+**Current Findings** Indications that instruction tuned models neatly separate role-based queries from self-referential ones, and track self-reference into similar circuits as "fact-finding" neutral questions.
+This is potentially useful for the development of "dashboard-style" compliance metrics which can be rapidly calculated on relevant sample data.

 ## Project Structure